piqueserver/aosprotocol/extensions.md

 | ---------- | ---------- | ------------------- |
 | ext.
 ID    | UByte      | see #Overview       |
 | version    | UByte      | Usually starts at 1 |

+## Protocol Flow

+The server should send an `ExtInfo` packet (optimally) after the Version Info response has been received to compatible clients
+(OpenSpades versions > 0.1.3),
+assuming it supports any.
+The client can store the list of extensions for later use and should reply with an `ExtInfo` packet that lists the extensions it supports (if it does actually support any).

+The client can omit any extensions that the server does not support from its reply, but this is not necessary as the server can simply ignore them itself.